Which countries offer digital nomad visas?

 A digital nomad visa is flexible to accommodate professionals who don't want to be tied to a single work location.
 Unlike tourist visas, which only allow for a stay of up to 90 days, digital nomad visas typically have a duration ranging from a few months to a couple of years.

 The digital nomad surge has led to a lot of countries making digital nomad visas legally available.
-In this article, we’ll look at 35 countries currently offering a digital nomad visa, plus a few more looking to introduce it.
-But first, let’s explore the eligibility criteria for this visa.
+In this article, we'll cover 28 countries currently offering these visas, plus emerging options you should watch.

 • The applicant's nationality